A simple chicken liver stew is my idea of food heaven, featuring peas and mushrooms in a red wine sauce, and all in under 30 minutes!

 What wine should I use?

-The same old advice applies to wine, first and foremost if you would not drink it, then don’t cook with it.
+The same old advice applies to wine; first and foremost, if you would not drink it, then don't cook with it.

-I usually use either a Pinot Noir or Gamay in this chicken liver stew.
+I usually use either a Pinot Noir or a Gamay in this chicken liver stew.
 You want a dry red wine with a hint of acidity for the best results.

-Serving Suggestions.
+Serving Suggestions

 I treat this simple chicken liver stew more like a ragu most of the time if I were honest.

 The images here show it served with mashed potato.
-But I am just as likely to serve it with a cheesy polenta in the similar fashion to the way that I serve my mushroom ragu.
+But I am just as likely to serve it with a cheesy polenta in a similar fashion to the way that I serve my mushroom ragu.

 It is also awesome stirred through pappardelle pasta in the same way that I do with my venison ragu.
 Reduce the size of the chicken livers by about half if you are going to do this.

-If you are not ready to give up on potatoes just yet then spoon this over a jacket potato.
+If you are not ready to give up on potatoes just yet, then spoon this over a jacket potato.

-In fact, by way of a public service announcement, I have just discovered that you can cook baked potatoes in an air fryer and they are outrageously good.
+In fact, by way of a public service announcement, I have just discovered that you can cook baked potatoes in an air fryer, and they are outrageously good.

 Simple Chicken Liver Stew Recipe